Toric structure on the complex projective plane

 A hexagonal lattice in the center, degenerating into a linear lattice in the three driections

 As a lattice degenerates, some of the rows coalesce into solid lines.
-The three types of degeneration in $\mathbb{CP}^2$ occur when the rows coalesce in the three directions of the hyperbolic lattice.
+The three types of degeneration in $\mathbb{CP}^2$ occur when the three directions in a hexagonal lattice coalesce into rows.

 \[F\inv = \nabla g \qquad g: \Delta \to \RR\]